goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="JTAG scan chain for the alibaba cloud FPGA"
 >}}

-## Systerm Monitor Registers
+## System Monitor Registers

-Previous generations of Xilinx FPGA had a system called the XADC that, among other things, allowed you to acquire chip temperature and voltage readings.
-The newer UltraScale and UltraScale+ family have deprecated this XADC module in favor of the SYSMON (and SYSMON4) which allows you to also get these temperature readings but better.
+Previous generations of Xilinx FPGA had a system called the XADC that, among other features, allowed you to acquire chip temperature and voltage readings.
+The newer UltraScale and UltraScale+ family have deprecated this XADC module in favor of the SYSMON (and SYSMON4) which allows you to also get these temperature readings, just better.

 Unfortunately, openOCD didn't have support for reading the SYSMON over JTAG out of the box, so I will be adding it.